torvalds/linux/Documentation/devicetree/usage-model.rst

 it, and it doesn't magically make all hardware configuration problems go away.
-What it does do is provide a language for decoupling the hardware configuration from the board and device driver support in the Linux kernel (or any other operating system for that matter).
+What it does do is provide a language for decoupling the hardware configuration from the board and device driver support in the GNU/Linux kernel (or any other operating system for that matter).
 Using it allows board and device support to become data driven; to make setup decisions based on data passed into the kernel instead of on per-machine hard coded selections.